At Tome

 This distinction is one of the major differences between “characters” and character “types”.
 The denizens of genre fiction tend to almost overwhelmingly be character “types”.
 This includes most of the people of the Potterverse.

 Which right there is a good explanation for why Hermione Jean is so often so recognizably Hermione Sue.
-As one of the only really two half-way consistently developed female characters in the series (the other is Luna Lovegood, although one must admit that there really isn’t much inconsistency displayed by the female staff of Hogwarts either), and as an alleged authorial self-insertion, Hermione Granger constitutes a positive invitation for the reader to project herself, or an idealized iteration of that self, into the place of the character.
+As one of what are really only two half-way consistently developed female characters in the series (the other is Luna Lovegood, although one must admit that there really isn’t much inconsistency displayed in the characterizations of the female staff of Hogwarts either), and as an alleged authorial self-insertion, Hermione Granger constitutes a positive invitation for the reader to project herself, or an idealized iteration of that self, into the place of the character.

 Another thing; and a far more overriding factor that I think accounts for this pervasive “Sueishness” in these presentations is the flattening effect of the inevitable overlay of “popular culture’s” social dynamics upon almost all imaginative process; thereby often muddling the “vision” before it even reaches the forefront of the author’s brain.